All Episodes

 Went fast.
 She going real fast.

-She liked going fast, yeah.
-In 2019, Jesse was set on
+She liked going fast.
+Yeah, in 2019, Jesse was set on

-breaking her own land speed record.
+breaking her own land speed record again.

-Again, one more time.
+One more time.
 Oh come on, let.

-There would be the final time.
+The would be the final time.
 I mean, at some point aren't you

 losing?
-Yeah, to yourself.
+To yourself.

 Yeah, yeah.
 Why just just you're already the

 victor.
-Yeah, yeah, I would let it be.
+Yeah, yeah, I would let it be,

-I'm gonna be myself now.
-But yeah, then you're 2nd place
+But yeah, then you're 2nd place to yourself.

-to yourself.
 No one's gonna top me but me.

-Yeah, I feel like maybe if anyone's gonna stand in my way,
+Yeah, I feel like maybe if

+anyone's gonna stand in my way, it's probably me.

-So that is very true, relatable and more things to talk to your
+and more things to talk to your psychiatrist about.

+Very true.
 What's this you say?

 Self destruction?
 What is this you say?

 Sabotage.
 Self sabotage.
-Am I the?

-On August 27th, 2019, she arrived at the Alvert Desert.
+No. On August 27th, 2019, she

-The Alvert Desert, a 12 mile by 7 mile flat stretch of dry lake
+7 mile flat stretch of dry lake bed in southeastern Oregon.

-Yeah.
 That's my ex-wife.
+Dry.

-Yeah, the big woman.
+Yeah, that's a big woman.
 Dry lake bed.

 Old dry lake bed.
 Tammy.